microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 1. <a name="appredirect"></a>Set the **Redirect URI** to https://global.consent.azure-apim.net/redirect

-    >[!NOTE] You may need to update this later when configuring your custom connector after installing the app if this url is different than the Redirect URL populated in the Custom Connector
+    >[!NOTE] You may need to update this later when configuring your custom connector after installing the app if this URL is different than the Redirect URL populated in the Custom Connector

 1. Select **Configure**